-As mentioned, further work includes the addition of audio streams, where we initially plan to connect manually segmented sound files directly to various milestone elements in the text, (e.g. to phrase boundaries marked in the phonetic transcription of the Freising Monuments) making the result immediately usable in the HTML format.
-Later, in the case of more complex multimedia content, we plan to use the SMIL standard [7].
-In addition to sound, we will make the first attempt at including a video recording into our edition of the baroque-era Passion play from Škofja Loka.
-Another direction we would like to pursue in our further work is the addition of mark-up for linguistic structure to our texts [8,9].
-This would enable the inclusion of the texts into a web-based concordancing engine (as already implemented at http://nl2.ijs.si/ for other corpora), as well as the extraction of parallel lexica from the transcriptions.
+The most obvious advantage of our e-editions is the parallel presentation of the various transcriptions, which juxtaposes the original text with its more understandable forms.
+As mentioned, further work includes the addition of audio streams, where we plan to use the SMIL standard (W3C SMIL, 2005), as well as the addition of video for performance oriented materials, such as the baroque-era Passion Play from Škofja Loka.

+Another direction we would like to pursue in our further work is the addition of mark-up for linguistic structure to our texts (Erjavec 2002, Erjavec & Džeroski, 2004).
+This would enable the inclusion of the texts into a web-based concordancing engine (as already implemented at http://nl2.ijs.si/), as well as the extraction of parallel lexica from the transcriptions.
 All these analytical tools would contribute to expose the inner complexity, research potentials, and historical value of the texts published in our digital editions.